 - Finish with cilantro at taste

 - Cast iron skillet

-2. Smoke your meat balls for +-40 minutes with your favorite smokewood (I used apple)
+Smoke your homemade meat balls (mince recipe) for +-40 minutes with your favorite smokewood (I used apple)

 My intent with this blog is sharing you some recipes as a source of inspiration you could access for free.
 Bringing this content however isn’t free.
 To cope with the costs I make use of affiliate links where I could earn a small referral commision for the products you could buy after clicking the links.
 This support helps me running this blog.
 I guarantee no false statements will be made on this blog and only products I believe in will be linked.
 Hoping you understand this decision.
 Thank you! :).
 In this post: - There's an affiliate link on the "Skillet" and "Apple wood chunks" All opinions shared are my own.